dotnet/runtime/src/coreclr/scripts/cse_ml/readme.md

 Typically, the `rollout/ep_rew_mean`, `results/vs_heuristic`, and `results/vs_no_cse` metrics should all trend upwards over time from a lower value if the model is learning.

 Once you see that a model is training successfully, use `evaluate.py` to see how much better or worse it is over the baseline.

+**NOTE:** The `results/` metrics are a rolling average of comparisons versus baseline since the last metric datapoint was emitted.
+This metric crossing 0 into the positive does not necessarily mean that the model is performing better than the baseline heuristic in a general sense.
+Only that it did better on the small subset of training functions it just recently attempted to optimize.
+Whether or not the model actually performs better than baseline is left to `evaluate.py` after it is finished training.

 ## SuperPMI